 Take soft plastics back to the recycling container at supermarkets.
 At the time of writing we are unsure what supermarkets are doing with this waste but it builds a picture of the scale of the problem we are facing.

 Specsavers accept old glasses.
 They do not take the case.

 Oakwood Pharmacy in Woodhouse Eaves has a box on the counter for stamps.
 Alternatively, many charities collect used stamps.
 Intercare and Oxfam being two.

 Curry's PC World will accept tech for recycling.
 You do not have to have bought it there.
 Charnwood refuse site have areas for different tech items.
 There are now many charities accepting old laptops for upcycling.
 Be sure to wipe all data before donating.

 Textiles - clothing

 If your items are still wearable and clean take them to any charity shop.
 Or there is a collection bin in the Curzon Arms back car park.
 There are textiles collection bins at Charnwood refuse sites.
 Alternatively, H&M stores give a £5 voucher for a bag of any textiles.
 John Storer House accept fabrics for craft workshops.
-Please call them first on 01509 631 750.

 Your junk is another person's gold!!
 You would be surprised what people take on reuse sites.
 Join Facebook Marketplace, Freegle, Freecycle or Vinted and give away your items.